-This year, we decided to run a social experiment with the ultimate goal of shedding some light on the impact that cannabis legalization may have on one of the most coveted entertainment events of the year – the Super Bowl.
-We polled one thousand Canadians to see how they plan to watch the game now that cannabis is legal, and discovered some interesting insights.
+This year, we decided to run a social experiment to shed some light on the impact cannabis legalization may have on one of the most coveted entertainment events of the year — the Super Bowl.
+We polled 1,000 Canadians to see how they plan to watch the game now that cannabis is legal.

-The idea stemmed from consistent research on the impact that cannabis legalization has had (and will continue to have) on the digital marketing and advertising landscape, and vice versa; eventually, we decided that we would just go right to the source.
+The idea stemmed from our research on the impact that legalization has had on the digital marketing and advertising landscape.
+Eventually, we decided to go right to the source.

 “We asked how Canadians will be watching the big game with the onset of cannabis legalization,” says Robert Burko, our CEO.
 “Known as a social event for sports fans big and small, spanning many generations, we wanted to see if the landscape is changing for the most watched ads of the year, and it is.”

-Over 61% of Canadians plan to drink alcohol while watching the big game, but only 16% plan to use cannabis and 20% said they may try it for the first time now that it’s legal.
-Prior to Cannabis legalization, this 20% market
+While over 61% of Canadians plan to drink alcohol while watching the big game, only 16% plan to use cannabis.
+20% said they may try it for the first time now that it’s legal.
+Prior to legalization, this 20%

 Cannabis Usage by Province

-The Provinces most likely to use cannabis while watching the Super Bowl are Nova Scotia (45%) and BC (24%), with only 14% of Ontario residents confirming that they will consume cannabis during the big game.
-The residents least likely to consume cannabis during the game are from Manitoba (0%) & PEI (0%) – where the vast majority of respondents said that they didn’t consume cannabis before and don’t plan to now that it’s legal.
+The provinces most likely to use cannabis during the Super Bowl are Nova Scotia (45%) and BC (24%).
+Surpisingly, only 14% of Ontario residents confirmed their plans to consume cannabis during the big game.
+The residents least likely to consume cannabis during the game are from Manitoba (0%) & PEI (0%).
+Overall, the vast majority of respondents said they didn’t consume cannabis before and didn’t plan to.

 High Men vs. High Women & Ads